 High-impact activities such as running cause repetitive trauma to your feet, especially if you have an abnormal gait.
-It is very important that you look for appropriate running footwear such as those listed on TheWiredRunner which have the proper arch support and can reduce pressure on the nerve.
+It is very important that you choose appropriate running footwear which have the proper arch support and can reduce pressure on the nerve.

 Symptoms of Morton’s neuroma vary from person to person.
 In some cases, patients are diagnosed with Morton’s Neuroma even though they do not exhibit any of the symptoms.
 For most patients, symptoms include:

 - Swelling between toes